rowschool/rowschool.github.io/src/markdown/blog/2019-10-22-focusing-assessment-on-progress-toward-goals.md

-<span style=font-weight: 400;>There weren’t many discussions on the ECS website about how students showcase evidence of their knowledge.</span>
+There weren’t many discussions on the ECS website about how students showcase evidence of their knowledge.

-<span style=font-weight: 400;>However assessments likely take on a formative nature - in the moment within the environment with teachers asking for input and feedback during a unit. </span>
+However assessments likely take on a formative nature - in the moment within the environment with teachers asking for input and feedback during a unit.